hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

 :arrow_forward: Have a look in your browser to see if you see all your markers and circles are on the map!
 If not, adjust the zoom and/or centre settings or change your coordinates!

-:arrow_forward: Also check the debugger in the browser if everything is correct: `F12`
+:arrow_forward: Also check the debugger in the browser to see if everything is correct: `F12`

-This is how my example looks like:
+This is what my example looks like:

 ![img](img/leaflet_step2.png)